 Then we have the following theorem.
-The proof is given in Appendix \ref{sec:broadcast}. \begin{thm} For transmitting source $S$ over general broadcast channel $p_{Y_{[1:K]}|X}$,
+The proof is given in Appendix \ref{sec:broadcast}. \begin{thm} For transmitting a DMS $S$ over a DM-BC $p_{Y_{[1:K]}|X}$,

-\end{thm} \begin{rem} The inner bound of Theorem \ref{thm:AdmissibleRegion-GBC} can be easily extended to Gaussian or any other well-behaved continuous-alphabet source-channel pair by standard discretization method \cite[Thm.
-3.3]{El Gamal}, and moreover for this case the outer bounds still hold.
-Theorem \ref{thm:AdmissibleRegion-GBC} can be also extended to the case of source-channel bandwidth mismatch, where $m$ samples of a DMS are transmitted through $n$ uses of a DM-BC.
+\end{thm} \begin{rem} The inner bound of Theorem \ref{thm:AdmissibleRegion-GBC} can be easily extended to Gaussian or any other well-behaved continuous-alphabet source-channel pairs by the standard discretization method \cite[Thm.
+3.3]{El Gamal}.
+Moreover for these cases the outer bounds still hold.
+Theorem \ref{thm:AdmissibleRegion-GBC} can be also extended to the bandwidth mismatch case, where $m$ samples of a DMS are transmitted through $n$ uses of a DM-BC.
 This can be accomplished by replacing the source and channel symbols in Theorem \ref{thm:AdmissibleRegion-GBC} by supersymbols of lengths $m$ and $n$, respectively.
-Besides, Theorem \ref{thm:AdmissibleRegion-GBC} could be also extended to the problem of broadcasting correlated sources (by modifying the distortion measure) or source broadcast with channel input cost (by adding channel input constraint). \end{rem}
+Besides, Theorem \ref{thm:AdmissibleRegion-GBC} could be also extended to the problems of broadcasting correlated sources (by modifying the distortion measures) and source broadcast with channel input cost constraints (by introducing channel input constraints). \end{rem}